atelierspierrot/atelierspierrot/Rules.md

 Any third-party dependency installed by Composer, our internal [Template Engine](http://github.com/atelierspierrot/templatengine) or any other package installer are stored in a `vendor/` directory or sub-directory ;
-you may not modify its content.
+you may not modify its contents.

 Any temporary file such as cached files or other environment dependent files are stored in a `tmp/` directory or sub-directory.
 Any temporary file NOT stored in a `tmp/` directory will